PantalaLabs/taste-flavor/README.md

 There are other CMPs who have also confirmed participation but asked to wait until they sent the full Mood or asked to contact them later.
 ```

+Received all PCBs and working on code.
+News soon.